toolleeo/cli-apps/README.md

 * [cli-chess](https://github.com/trevorbayless/cli-chess) - A highly customizable way to play chess in your terminal.
 Play online (via Lichess.org) and offline against the Fairy-Stockfish engine.
 All Lichess variants are supported.
 * [clidle](https://github.com/ajeetdsouza/clidle) - Wordle, now over SSH.
 * [crappybird-py](https://github.com/JonPizza/crappybird-py) - Flappy bird.
-* [Dwarf fortress](http://www.bay12games.com/dwarves/) - A fantasy game using ASCII art graphical representation of the game environment
+* [Dwarf fortress](http://www.bay12games.com/dwarves/) - A fantasy game using ASCII art graphical representation of the game environment, it features a rich environment with many options and possibilities.
 * [Flapioca](https://github.com/kbrgl/flapioca) - A Flappy Bird-inspired terminal game written in Go.
 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.